Temps and termites are on the rise. Schedule your free inspection today.

 Bumble bee

-These fuzzy creatures are less threatening than they appear.
+Another native bee to the Pacific Northwest, bumble bees are less threatening than they appear.
 At ¾ - 1 ½ inches in length, a bumble bee can be shocking when it flies near to you.
 Like their honey-producing cousin, bumble bees can be aggressively protective of their colonies.
-If they feel threatened, they may sting in defense.
-However, unlike the honey bee, the bumble bee can sting repeatedly.
-Because they can sting again and again, a colony is best dealt with by a pest professional.

 Bumble bees often build their nests in small cavities inside walls or in abandoned mice burrows, meaning the walls of your home or business may be at risk.
 If you think that bumble bees may have taken up residence inside your walls, don’t risk your safety.
-Our specialists are experts in bee hive removal.
+Our technicians are experts in bee hive removal.
 Safe nest removal is essential in a situation such as this, so leave it up to Western Exterminator.

 Sweat bees